 “You weren’t paid?”

 “Well, I’ll let Legal know.”
 Nepski sighed.
 “They have talked to the lawyer that your sister retained in Chicago.
 My guess is they’ll want to speak to this clinic you consulted for.

 “In America, we have a basketball term, ‘no harm, no foul.’
 If Legal can verify everything you say, things may be OK.
 Please cooperate with them.”

 Garcia kept his eyes on the floor as he said, “I am sure Pandolf doesn’t want embarrassment on my account.”

 When he looked up, Nepski’s face was stony.
 “I am sorry but I can’t give you a reference for future employment in the academic sector.
 We will confirm your dates of work here only.

 “I did my best for you, Manny.
 Pandolf wasn’t going to pay you for the weeks you were absent, but now you’ll be paid your salary up to today.”

 “Manny, one favor before you leave.
-Dr. Safire is stuck in one of the experiments you were helping him with using the Drukker.
-He says it’s a fine tool for artificial human reproduction research.
+Dr. Safire is stuck in one of his projects using the Drukker.
+He really thinks it’s a fine tool for fertility research.
 Please point him in the right direction before you go.”